Site icon Voluntouring.org

 What type of accommodation can you provide?

-Diet – nutrition information
+Diet and nutrition information

-Volunteers are provided with three meals per day (breakfast, lunch and dinner), prepared by an on-site local cook.
-If you wish to snack or eat outside of mealtimes, this will be at your own cost and there are local shops within the villages where you can purchase snacks.
 Breakfast generally includes tea, eggs, bread and fruit.
-For lunch and dinner, there is a revolving menu of local dishes, which include typical Ugandan stews (beef, chicken, pork, goat, fish and vegetable), beans, rice, chapatti, groundnuts and vegetables.
-Starchy foods such as white bread, white rice, pasta, potatoes, sweet potatoes, matoke (boiled green bananas), and cassava are dietary staples.
-The tropical climate of Uganda also contributes to a healthy choice of seasonal fruits, including bananas, watermelon, papayas, mangos, jackfruit, and pineapples.
-Bottled drinking water is readily available in Uganda and volunteers should budget approximately $5 per week for this.
+For lunch and dinner there is a revolving menu of local dishes, which include typical Ugandan stews (beef, chicken, pork, goat, fish and vegetable), beans, rice, chapatti, groundnuts and vegetables.
+Starchy foods such as white bread, white rice, pasta, potatoes, sweet potatoes, matoke (boiled green bananas) and cassava are dietary staples.
+The tropical climate of Uganda also offers a healthy choice of seasonal fruits, including bananas, watermelon, papayas, mangos, jackfruit and pineapples.
+Bottled drinking water is readily available in Uganda and volunteers should budget approximately 5 USD per week for this.

-You can volunteer for up to 24 Weeks, and each additional week costs £100.
+You can volunteer for up to 24 weeks, and each additional week costs

-To convert these prices to your local currency please use the current exchange rate.
+To convert these prices to your local currency, please use the current exchange rate.

-All programs attract a Registration Fee of BP £100 on top of the Program Fee and A 5% international banking fee is added at the point of payment.
+A 5% international banking fee is added at the point of payment.

 Volunteers’ program benefits